thiago-monteiro/sibling-detector/README.md

 ###### Why would I want to put people besides my sibling?

 Because the face detection is actually pretty decent and it shows who a person is on top of a box over their face.

+###### What is Sibling OS?

+It is an operating system that allows you to easily use the Sibling Detector.
+It runs on all Raspberry Pis including the Raspberry Pi 4.